Tony Hillerman

 Anthony Grove Hillerman (May 27, 1925 – October 26, 2008) was an American author of detective novels and nonfiction works, best known for his mystery novels featuring Navajo Nation Police officers Joe Leaphorn and Jim Chee.
-Several of his works have been adapted as theatrical and television movies.
+Several of his works have been adapted for film and television, including the AMC series Dark Winds.

 Biography

+Early life and family

 Tony Hillerman was born in Sacred Heart, Oklahoma, to August Alfred Hillerman, a farmer and shopkeeper, and his wife, Lucy Grove.
 He was the youngest of their three children, and the second son.
 His paternal grandparents were born in Germany, and his maternal grandparents were born in England.
+He was a first cousin once removed of actor John Hillerman.
 He grew up in Pottawatomie County, Oklahoma, attending elementary and high school with Potawatomi children.

 Jeffrey Herlihy argues that this background made possible "a significantly different portrayal of Native Americans in his writing", in comparison to other authors of his time.
-"Growing up Indian," Hillerman said of his childhood, "you did not have an 'us and them.'"
+"Most obviously important," Hillerman said of his childhood, "was growing up knowing that Indians are just like everybody else.
+You grew up without an 'us and them' attitude about other races."

+World War II

-He was a decorated combat veteran of World War II, serving from August 1943 to October 1945 as a mortarman in the 103rd Infantry Division in the European theatre.
-He earned the Silver Star, the Bronze Star, and a Purple Heart.
+Hillerman was a decorated combat veteran of World War II, serving from August 1943 to October 1945 as a mortarman in the 103rd Infantry Division in the European theatre.
+He earned the Silver Star, the Bronze Star Medal with Oak Leaf Cluster, and a Purple Heart.
+He was wounded in 1945, and the injuries included broken legs, foot, and ankle, facial burns, and temporary blindness.

+Education

 Hillerman attended the University of Oklahoma after the war, meeting Marie Unzner, a student in microbiology.
 The couple wed and had one biological child and five adopted children.
+He graduated in 1948 with a Bachelor of Arts (BA) degree in journalism.

+Journalism

 From 1948 to 1962, he worked as a journalist, moving to Santa Fe, New Mexico, in 1952.
 In 1966, he moved his family to Albuquerque, where he earned a master's degree from the University of New Mexico.
 During his time as a writer for the Borger News-Herald in Borger, Texas, he became acquainted with the sheriff of Hutchinson County, the man upon whom he would pattern the main character in his Joe Leaphorn novels.
 He taught journalism from 1966 to 1987 at the University of New Mexico in Albuquerque, and also began writing novels.
 He lived there with his wife Marie until his death in 2008.
 At the time of his death, they had been married 60 years and had 10 grandchildren.